EuropeanOpenScienceCloud/Governance/docs/ServiceManagement.md

 ## EOSC Technical Oversight Committee

 Handle quality assignment requests, and quality measure monitoring, liaising closely with the EOSC System Steering Committee and overseeing the scientific discipline technical subcommittees.
+The team will rely on internationally set standards that can be audited by external parties and relies on their input for quality assignment.
+They will also keep track of service quality monitoring

 ## EOSC Scientific Discipline Technical Sub-Committees

 Multiple committees defining and checking quality measures on behalf of scientific commnunities.
 Can be formed by any community that can sustain such an effort for longer periods of time.
+They will report to the EOSC TC but assign and maintain quality measures independently.